ThePalaceProject/virtual-library-card/README.md

 After the initial clone and subsequent `git pull` commands, the database schema must be updated by the following command:

     python3 manage.py migrate --settings=virtual_library_card.settings.prod

-Note: in the previous command, please use `prod_pg` if you are using PostgreSQL.

 ### 6. Create the superuser